antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

     ->orderByReactionsWeight('DESC');
 ```

-When Like weight equals to +1 and Dislike weight equals to -1,
+Default Like weight equals to +1 and Dislike weight equals to -1.

-then 👍 3 likes and 👎 5 dislikes will produce reactions weight equals to -2.
+Then 👍 3 likes and 👎 5 dislikes produces reactions total weight equals to -2.

 +++